 - Configure Portal for ArcGIS or ArcGIS Online with Event Editor to secure your web services.

-- Optionally validate and correct your organization's event data by integrating ArcGIS Data Reviewer for Server with the Event Editor web app.
+- Optionally, validate and correct your organization's event data by integrating ArcGIS Data Reviewer Server with the Event Editor web app.